Fusion1013/AvasarVault/Major Locations/Elisus/Ohkyr Dominion/Towns/Telhira.md

 The town is surrounded on all sides by bush-covered hills.
 The [[Dragonback Mountains]] loom not far to the west.
 The land surrounding the city is scarred and cracked due to earthquakes caused by the [[1167APC - Taundor Cataclysm|Taundor Cataclysm]].
 Deep chasms split the land closer to the mountains.
 Small, narrow islands dot the coastline, formed when the land was displaced.
 # Landmarks
 ## The Docks
 These docks are small and unremarkable, allowing for a maximum of three ships to dock at a time.
 At the same time these wooden boards are what allow the town to continue its existence, allowing fishermen and traders to enter the town.
-Renovation ef
+Expansions to the docks started construction a year ago, but has yet to be completed.
 ## Cliffside
+Small houses dot the cliffside, built on shelves looking out towards the sea.
+A larger mansion sits on the second level, home to the noble.
 ## Chapel of Irellia
 A half submerged chapel on the outskirts of the city.
 It used to be dedicated to [[Irellia - Mistress of the Tranquil Lake|Irellia]], but was desecrated and abandoned after the [[1167APC - Taundor Cataclysm|Cataclysm]].
 It is now used by a fringe religious group that worships [[Irellia - Mistress of the Tranquil Lake|Irellia]] out of fear of her rage.
 ## Lighthouse
 There is a small lighthouse built out on a cliff a few hundred meters off shore.
 The light went out years ago.
 ## Old Town Ruins
 A large portion of the western town is in ruins, crushed by a landslide years ago.
+People seem to avoid the area out of superstition.

+> [!Author's Note]
+> When I was done interviewing the people of this fine town I did venture closer to the collapsed town.
+I am not sure if it was because of the late hour, or a trick of the light, but it did seem like ghostly figures were wandering the ruins.
+Perhaps it was my mind playing tricks on me, or perhaps there is something to the stories the townspeople tell.